After you learn that the average cost of a wedding is almost $26,000, you may feel pressured to skip your honeymoon.

 Another benefit of beach, mountain, or backyard weddings is that nature does the decorating for you.
 Although weather can be tricky to predict, an outdoor event can help you save big on venues and decorations.

 8. Be Your Own Bartender

 Instead of paying for an open bar with a bartender, your budget will fare better if you stock your own bar.
 You can choose your favorite alcoholic beverages and decide how much you’re willing to spend on each bottle.
 While cheap alcohol has earned a bad reputation, it’s helpful to know that there are plenty of delicious brands that have an expensive taste.

 Guests will also enjoy the freedom of preparing their drinks exactly how they enjoy them.
 Keep in mind that not every person will drink.
-You can cut your bill further by providing non-alcoholic drinks like sodas and juices.
+You can cut your bill further by also providing some non-alcoholic drinks like sodas and juices.

 9. Create a Wedding Playlist

 DJs are fun, but they can come at a hefty price.
 With so many free or affordable music streaming apps, you can have an unlimited amount of music.
 Since you’re in control, you can also avoid any unsavory songs a DJ may have on rotation.